 Federal Reserve System Audited Annual Financial Statements

 The Board of Governors' financial statements are audited annually by an independent public accounting firm retained by the Board's Office of Inspector General.
-The audit firm also provides a report on compliance and on internal control over financial reporting in accordance with government auditing standards.
-The Office of Inspector General also conducts audits, reviews, and investigations relating to the Board's programs and operations as well as of Board functions delegated to the Reserve Banks and the LLCs.
+The Office of Inspector General also conducts audits, reviews, and investigations relating to the Board's programs and operations as well as of Board functions delegated to the Reserve Banks.

 |Audited Annual Financial Statements of the Federal Reserve System